hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 - support `allToOne` edge : all edges are directed to one member and partitioned by single key.
   These partitions and members (if multiple) are also a subjects to be included into the DAG result.
-  Main motivation here is that most of the queries highly likely will have `allToOne` to forward scanned data to the coordinator, and we want to calculate it in proper place in less error-prone way.
+  Main motivation here is that most of the queries highly likely will have `allToOne` to forward scanned data to the coordinator, and we want to calculate it in proper place to include the coordinator and include appropriate partition in the job.

 - general `partitioned` edge support to unlock support of operations like aggregations.
 DAG analysis result will include boolean flag, which determines if we need preserve all partitions in the cluster.